logos-innovation-lab/Kurate-expression/README.md

 ## Helpful Links
 For the original project "vibe and treatment", [go here](https://github.com/logos-innovation-lab/Kurate-expression/blob/Main/A-Game-Called-Kurate-Vibe-And-Treatment.md).

-Visit the Kurate project website: kurate.eth
+Visit the Kurate project website where you can also launch the app: kurate.eth

-Launch app here.